syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-server.md

 The
 **plakar server**
-command starts a Plakar server instance, allowing remote interaction with a Plakar repository over a network.
+command starts a Plakar server instance at the provided *address*, allowing remote interaction with a Plakar repository over a network.
-The server can operate with different protocols (\`http\` or \`plakar\`), and can be configured to restrict delete operations for data protection.
+If no
+*address*
+is given, the server listens on localhost at port 9876.

+The options are as follows:

 **-protocol** *protocol*